 - 1 container Blue Cheese Crumbles

-- 3 cups fresh seasonal berries (raspberries, blueberries, blackberries)
+- 3 cups fresh seasonal berries (raspberries, blueberries, blackberries) or other fruit

-- Grilled Chicken (optional)
+- Grilled Chicken or Shrimp (optional)

 - Put all dressing ingredients in a blender and mix on medium speed for 1 to 2 minutes.